 Just after the San Bernardino mass shootings, I queried a trusted group of friends for suggestions for my blog – the one that was supposed to run last week.
 (Perhaps you noticed that I never wrote one.)
 You see, I found myself somewhat incapable of writing in the wake of such tragedy and senseless violence, again.
 Everything I wrote kept devolving into anger and frustration.
 I was mad.
 What’s worse is that I was aimlessly mad, and the arrows that were the words I was typing were not hitting any marks.
 I simply couldn’t coherently get my thoughts on paper without some random rants and expletives in the mix.

 Instead of offering suggestions, however, my tribe of trusted souls encouraged me to share my thoughts and my process with regard to the violence.
-My friend, Tyler, said, “I’d love to hear what you’re really feeling and where you’re at and how you’re working through it.
+One of my friends wrote to me and said, “I’d love to hear what you’re really feeling and where you’re at and how you’re working through it.
 The real-er, the better in my estimation.”

 At the time, I couldn’t go there.
 I hadn’t worked through it.
 Like most of the rest of the world I was in shock and disbelief that yet another report of gun violence and a mass shooting had occurred.
 I have many more thoughts that I will eventually put to paper, but it would’ve been a disservice to my readers, and indeed to myself, for me to write an emotionally reactionary piece on the violence and instability of terrorism, both at home and abroad.